MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

  - **Update channel:** Choose **Monthly Enterprise Channel**.
 2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **configuration-mec.xml** in the **\\\Server\Share\M365** folder.

-## Step 4: Deploy Office to the Current Channel group
+## Step 4: Deploy to the Current Channel group

-To deploy Office, you provide commands that users can run from their client computers or you incorporate these commands into your installation automation.
+To deploy Microsoft 365 Apps, you provide commands that users can run from their client computers or you incorporate these commands into your installation automation.
 The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Microsoft 365 Apps to install on the client computer.
 Users who run these commands must have local admin privileges and must have read permissions to the share (**\\\server\share\M365**).

 From the client computers for the Current Channel group, run the following command from a command prompt with admin privileges: